Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh

-Responding to your question, Dr. Khalid Muhammad `Abdul-Qader, Professor of Shari`ah, Lebanon universities, states:
+Responding to your question about visiting non-Muslim patients, Dr. Khalid Muhammad `Abdul-Qader, Professor of Shari`ah, Lebanon universities, states:

 Paying visits to patients is of great merits to the extent that Allah regards one who pays a visit to a patient as if he is paying a visit to Him, Most High.

-This fact is referred to in a Divine Hadith (Hadith Qudsi) narrated on the authority of Abu Hurairah (may Allah be pleased with him), who quoted Allah’s Messenger (peace and blessings be upon him), as saying, “Allah, Most High, will say on the Day of Resurrection: ‘O son of Adam, I fell ill and you visited Me not.’
+A Divine Hadith (Hadith Qudsi) reads “Allah, Most High, will say on the Day of Resurrection: ‘O son of Adam, I fell ill and you visited Me not.’
 He will say: ‘O Lord, and how should I visit You when You are the Lord of the worlds?’
 Allah will say: ‘Did you not know that My servant so-and-so felt ill and you visited him not?
 Did you not know that had you visited him you would have found Me with him?’…” (Muslim)

 Visiting non-Muslim patients is permissible especially when it aims at accruing benefit to Islam or Muslims.

 This goes back to the hadith narrated by Al-Bukhari in which he mentioned that the Prophet (peace and blessings be upon him) once paid a visit to his Jewish servant who felt ill.